OctopusDeploy/blog/blog/2020-11/shaping-config-as-code/index.md

 - **Human readability**: The whole point of storing configuration in Git is so that humans can read and compare it.
 - **Complex documents**: Deployment processes are not trivial documents.
 They often have dozens (or more) of steps and can be nested quite deeply.
 We don’t envisage people authoring these from scratch, but we do believe people will edit them, copy-pasting steps, adding environment scopes, etc. We want to support these types of edits as much as possible.

 The other obvious contenders were YAML, JSON, and XML.
 We ruled JSON out; it is designed for representing serialized objects and isn’t particularly human-friendly (so many quotes!).
 We ruled XML out; as much fun as it would be to swim against the tide, XML is simply too verbose (so many angle-brackets!).
-YAML certainly ticks the human-readable box, but it is painful for editing complex documents, and we felt it is better suited to simpler documents.
+YAML certainly ticks the human-readable box, but it is painful for editing complex documents, and we felt it is better suited to simpler documents (so much whitespace!).

 We like HCL.
 We feel it is the right tool for the job.
 Even though we have openly used HCL at the starting point, we are referring to our implementation as Octopus Configuration Language (OCL).
 We have built our own [parser/serializer](https://github.com/OctopusDeploy/Ocl), and there is no obligation on us to follow any direction Hashicorp takes HCL, and nothing preventing us from making changes.